ependes-observatory/webcam-observatory/README.md

 * `process-pastnight-movie.sh`

-  Script to process the daily images to produce a timelapse movie of a past night, between two consecutive civil twilights.
+  Script to process the daily images to produce a timelapse movie of a specified past night, between two consecutive civil twilights.
 The begin and end civil twilight times are computed by the `twilight.php` script.
 This should be launched manually, giving a timestamp as a parameter to determine the night for which to produce the movie, e.g. `process-pastnight-movie.sh -t 1341021600`

 * `twilight.php`